Women in conservatism in the United States: Carly Fiorina

 Carly Fiorina began as a successful businesswoman, becoming the CEO of Hewlett-Packard in 1999.
 However, Fiorina was fired from her position in 2005 due to a number of factors such as economic conditions, operational failures, gender bias, and questionable ethics.
 Fiorina turned to politics and won the Republican nomination for senator of California in 2010, but lost to incumbent Democrat Barbara Boxer.
 She quickly gathered acclaim from the Republican base, and was appointed chair of the American Conservative Union Foundation in 2013.
 In 2015, she announced her candidacy for President of the United States.
 Although she was the only viable female candidate in the Republican primary, she was reluctant to indulge in gender politics, due to both her conservative and corporate personas.
 Fiorina dropped out of the race in February 2016 to endorse Ted Cruz, and soon became his running mate.

 Sarah Palin

-In 2010, Sarah Palin, whose nomination to run for Vice President with Republican presidential candidate John McCain was a visible ascent of a conservative woman in 2008, declared a new voice for those women and supported many women for Congress whom she labeled "Mama Grizzlies."
+In 2010, Sarah Palin, whose nomination to run for Vice President with Republican presidential candidate John McCain was a visible ascent of a conservative woman in 2008, declared a new voice for those women and supported many women for Congress whom she labeled mama grizzlies.
 Many supported Palin because of her stances against abortion and other issues that defy feminists; her "soccer mom" persona also was very appealing.
 Palin and McCain eventually lost the general election.

+Nikki Haley

+Nikki Haley is an Indian-American conservative politician.
+She served as South Carolina's first female governor from 2011 to 2018, and also served as the U.S. Ambassador to the United Nations under President Donald Trump from 2017 to 2018.
+She was a candidate in the 2024 Republican presidential primaries facing Trump, among other candidates.
+She suspended her campaign on March 6, 2024 following losses on Super Tuesday.
+Haley became the first Republican women to ever win a Presidential primary, winning the D.C. primary, followed by the state of Vermont.
+In the 2024 primary, she was the last remaining challenger to Donald Trump, where she represented traditional conservative views, with a campaign focused on foreign policy, term limits and mental competency tests, and the economy.
+Haley is the second highest vote-getting woman to run for President, second only to Hillary Clinton.